darluc/talka/docs/development-plan.md

 - Text can be pasted into common focused inputs.
 - Missing permission is detected before insertion.
+- Missing permission does not mutate the clipboard.
 - Clipboard is restored after successful insertion.
 - Failed insertion keeps the final text recoverable.
+- Ad-hoc signing and TCC reset behavior are documented for local test builds.

 ## Milestone 5: Local Discovery